targeted/pythomnic3k/README.md

 # pythomnic3k
-Python 3 application framework for distributed service-oriented middleware with hot reloading
+Python 3 application framework for distributed service-oriented middleware with hot reloading and fault tolerance